gogins/csound-extended/REALTIME-AUDIO.md

 }
 ```

 Then determine the default native ALSA audio format.
 On my Intel NUC this is 44100 Hz 24 bits little-endian.
-Then as there appear to be issues with Csound's default ALSA driver, Csound must use only the _PortAudio_ driver and only the _native_ ALSA audio format, e.g. on my NUC: `-+rtaudio=PortAudio -r 44100 -k 100 -fodac`.
+Because there appear to be issues with Csound's default ALSA driver, Csound must use only the _PortAudio_ driver with only the _native_ ALSA audio format, e.g. on my NUC: `-+rtaudio=PortAudio -r 44100 -k 100 -fodac`.

 ## Rendering to Soundfile